-What are the Best Online Master’s in Healthcare Management Degrees for 2017?
+What are the Best Online Master’s in Healthcare Management Degrees?

 We’ve ranked the top 25 online master’s programs in healthcare management that can help you become a leading candidate for those jobs.
 Some, but not all, are targeted towards professionals already working in the field and require previous work experience for admission.
 Check those requirements carefully so you can find the program that best fits your needs.

 College Choice Score: 100.0

 Cost per credit hour: $1,330

 The Carey Business School from John Hopkins University provides a primarily online master of science (MS) in health care management that explores analytical, political, economic, and technological industry elements.
 However, the online delivery limits program’s elective course options.
 Additionally, students must attend a 3-day residency for the business communication class.
 Degree seekers complete 36 credits in courses such as health care operations and fundamentals of health care systems.
 The department delivers most of this coursework asynchronously, with a small number of sessions requiring synchronous participation.
 Learners pursuing this master’s in healthcare management online may finish the program in 1-2 years.

 College Choice Score: 97.0

 Scranton University delivers a master of healthcare administration that requires 47 credits, including foundation courses.
 Professional healthcare workers teach classes concerning healthcare law, ethics, and human resources, and the department chair boasts membership on the Board of Directors for the Commission on Accreditation of Healthcare Management Education (CAHME).
 This esteemed faculty guides learners in communication, business, and leadership factors of the industry.
 Candidates must complete an internship with 150 field hours for this online master’s degree in healthcare administration.
 The department allows students as many as six years to complete the degree, and provides learners with access to the Vault, which is an online collection of resources, and Big Interview, which allows learners to practice for job interviews.